odoo/odoo/doc/howto/howto_website.rst

 A more complex model
 --------------------

 Up to now, we've been working with displaying and manipulating objects representing teaching assistants.
 It's a basic and simple concept, but not one which allows for much further diving into interesting tools of OpenERP.

-Thus, let's add a list of course lectures.
+We need an object fitting the theme yet allowing for richer interactions and more interesting extensions.
+Course lectures seem to fit: they can be displayed in various manners (e.g. as a list of lectures or as a calendar), they can be moved around as necessary (cancelled/rescheduled), they can have numerous pieces of data attached both intrinsic (lecture transcripts) and extrinsic (attendance records, student discussions, etc…).

 .. calendar model
 .. demo data for events dates